MasrourTawfik/images_segmentation_prompt/Documentation/scripts/Transformer_Architecture.rst

     </span></p>

-*The purpose of Transformer networks*
+b. *The purpose of Transformer networks*
 _______________________________________